Welcome 2020 Exhibitors! On this site, you will find everything you need to ensure you have a successful Green Living Show!

 For your interest, the Show website features The Green Living Show’s green initiatives here: greenlivingshow.ca/green-initiatives

-Aside from food and beverage as well as products that have been previously been passed by our Green Screening Committee, all free handout items must be approved by Show Management.
-Please contact Stephanie Rodrigues at 416-360-0044 ext.
-311 or firstname.lastname@example.org
+Aside from food and beverage, and products that have previously been passed by our Green Screening Committee, all free handout items must be approved by Show Management.
+Please contact Samantha Gunn at email@example.com

 Show Management reserves the right to prohibit product handouts that do not meet the standards of the Green Screening Committee.
 With paper pamphlets and brochures, we ask that you keep these handouts to a minimum.
 Exhibitors must use FSC-certified paper and consider an environmentally sound printing process when planning for these handouts.
 Our recommended printer is Warren’s Waterless Printing.